Leopardus4/m-gen/CONTRIBUTING.md

         In mail with me, please add a tag "[m-gen ~ NEW TARGET]" in the topic.

 ---

+In m-gen project I prefer following style of code.
+Please follow it if it's possible - in other case, please inform about variation.

+- file encoding: `UTF-8`

+- end of line character: `LF` ("line feed", 0b00000000000000000000000000000001010, Unix style)

+- spaces (instead of tabs) - 4 characters width

+---

 How to add new target: